pgailinas/videoqa-representation-comparison/README.md

 The experimental framework consists of three pipelines:

--   Baseline Qwen2-VL VideoQA
+- Baseline VideoQA using Qwen2-VL
--   CLIP Representation-Based VideoQA
+- Representation-Based VideoQA using pretrained CLIP video representations
--   Autoencoder Representation-Based VideoQA
+- Representation-Based VideoQA using self-supervised autoencoder latent representations

 Development-subset experiments are used for parameter optimization before full-dataset evaluation.
 The representation-based pipelines share